You can lower the risk of gambling harm by using these simple strategies and tools:

 Check your betting activity statements

-Each month, your betting service must send you a statement that shows how much you have spent on gambling.
+Each month, your wagering service provider must send you a statement that shows how much you have spent on gambling.
 Make sure to check these closely to stay on top of your spending.

 Take regular breaks